Aleksander Semkowicz

-Aleksander Semkowicz (born 7 February 1850 in Lwów, d.
-2 April 1923 in Lwów) was a Polish historian, archivist, professor of Jan Kazimierz University in Lwów, correspondent member of Polish Academy of Learning.
-He was also editor-in-chief of "Kwartalnik Historyczny".
+Aleksander Semkowicz (born 7 February 1850 in Lwów, died 2 April 1923 in Lwów) was a Polish historian, archivist, professor of Jan Kazimierz University in Lwów, correspondent member of Polish Academy of Learning.
+He was also editor-in-chief of Kwartalnik Historyczny.

 Around 1876 he was married to Maria Schier.
-They had four children: Władysław, a historian, Adam (b.
-1880), Maria (b.
-1882) and Zofia (b.
-1888).
+They had four children: Władysław, a historian, Adam (born 1880), Maria (born 1882) and Zofia (born 1888).